“Staying in touch” with friends and family.

 The conventional wisdom seems to be: The less cash exchanged, the better.
-It’s safer, cleaner — and then there’s the U.S. coin shortage these days.
+It’s safer, cleaner.

-Here are a few tips from the team behind our built-in payment processing to help providers who are grappling with the “should I or shouldn’t I?” aspect of asking for tips on credit card payments.
+Here are a few tips based on our built-in payment processing to help providers who are questioning the “should I or shouldn’t I?” aspect of asking for tips on credit card payments.

 How to Encourage Tipping with Credit Card Payments

-Pro tip: Speaking of touch-free… If you happen to be using Schedulicity as your scheduling platform for appointments, you already have access to a tool called Norm.
+Pro tip: Speaking of touch-free… If you’re using Schedulicity Unlimited as your scheduling platform for appointments, you already have access to a tool called Norm.

 With Norm, you can send the bill via text right to your client’s phone.
-They can then confirm the bill, add the gratuity amount they’d like, then finish checking out all on their own — all from their own phone!
+They can confirm the bill, add the gratuity amount they’d like, and finish checking out all on their own — all from their own phone!

 How Do You Encourage Tipping When Switching to Contactless Payment?